VIB-PSB/ksrates/doc/source/usage.rst

         ksrates plot-orthologs config_elaeis.txt

     The command generates a PDF file for each species pair with the three ortholog *K*:sub:`S` distributions obtained from each of the species trios the species pair is involved in.
 Note that if multiple trios/outgroups exist, the file is a multi-page PDF showing one trio per page.
-Species names will be in case-insensitive alphabetical order.
+The two species names are in case-insensitive alphabetical order.
 In this example case there is only the *E. guineensis*--*O. sativa* species pair, thus the correspondent PDF file generated is ``rate_adjustment/elaeis/orthologs_elaeis_oryza.pdf``.

 8. Perform the rate-adjustment. **Pre-requisite**: all *wgd* paralog and ortholog *K*:sub:`S` analyses (steps 4 and 5) and ortholog *K*:sub:`S` distribution mode estimates (step 6) must be completed. ::